Schools close as smoke, ash and fire spread across Jewish Los Angeles

-Milken was closed down today and is set to be closed Thursday and Friday as well.
+Milken was closed down Wednesday and was set to be closed Thursday and Friday as well.

 “As you know, we are carefully watching the danger posed by the Skirball fire,” Milken Head of School Gary Weisserman wrote to his community on Wednesday.
 “The winds are expected to pick up and shift tonight, which increases the risk from the fire to our campus.
 School will be closed both Thursday and Friday of this week, and no one will be permitted to access campus until an all clear is given.”